-Even if the method is reliable, its accuracy is not predictable.
-Previous tests \cite{sema15a,sema19,sema20} showed that the ET leads to low relative errors for some favourable systems such as linear or Gaussian potentials.
-On the other hand, for systems with a Coulomb potential the ET has a lower accuracy, but the use of the improvement procedure enables the recovery of reasonably good results \cite{sema15b}.
-In a recent investigation of atomic spectra, both the ET and the improvement failed to reproduce binding energies accurately \cite{chev22}.
+While the method is generally reliable, its accuracy cannot be predicted beforehand.
+Previous tests \cite{sema15a,sema19,sema20} have demonstrated that the ET yields low relative errors for certain favourable systems, such as those with linear or Gaussian potentials.
+However, it exhibits lower accuracy for systems with a Coulomb potential.
+Nevertheless, the application of the improvement procedure enables the recovery of reasonably good results \cite{sema15b}.
+In a recent investigation of atomic spectra, both the ET and its improved version failed to reproduce binding energies accurately \cite{chev22}.
 Two hypotheses were suggested to explain this limitation: the presence of a singularity in the potential and the mix of variational character.

-The objective of this paper is to confirm these hypotheses by identifying qualitative features that can predict the accuracy of the ET.
-Such features would improve its attractiveness.
-In Sec. \ref{sec:ET}, the basics of the ET are presented, putting the emphasis on practical angles.
-Similarly, Sec. \ref{sec:improved ET} shortly presents the improved ET, emphasising again practical requirements.
+The objective of this paper is to confirm these hypotheses by identifying qualitative features that can predict the accuracy of the ET, thereby enhancing its appeal.
+In Sec. \ref{sec:ET}, the basics of the ET are presented, with a focus on practical aspects.
+Likewise, Sec. \ref{sec:improved ET} provides a brief outline of the improved ET, highlighting the practical requirements once again.
 Sec. \ref{sec:test} is entirely dedicated to accuracy tests and their interpretations.
-The three first subsections investigate the impact of divergences on the ET, while the three last subsections focuses on the role of variational character.
-Finally, Sec. \ref{sec:conclu} sums up the initial issue while concluding about the above-mentioned qualitative features.
+The first three subsections examine the impact of divergences on the ET, while the remaining three subsections focus on the role of the variational character.
+Finally, Sec. \ref{sec:conclu} summarises the initial objectives and draws conclusions regarding the aforementioned qualitative features.